SuleymanEminov/sentiment-analysis-of-stock-market-news/README.md

 # sentiment-analysis-of-stock-market-news
-Analyses news of given stocks and determines if news are negative or positive
+Analyzes news of given stocks and determines if news are negative or positive